-Every Child at Warwick House have an individual behavioural Plan, Risk Assessment and Risk Management Plan these documents highlight specific behaviours that the individual can and may display, and strategies to help support the child during periods of challenging behaviour.
-The individual risk assessments provide current risk ratings for a variety of behaviours that help staff manage and support the child and their placement plan.
-We encourage the children to contribute to their Behaviour Management Plan and Risk Management Plan, as we believe that this helps the child acknowledge their behaviour and for them to develop and remember strategies to help manage their behaviour more safely themselves
+Every Child at Morton Lea have an individual Support Plan, Risk Assessment and Risk Management Plan these documents highlight specific behaviours that the individual can and may display, and strategies to help support the children during periods of challenging behaviour.
+The individual risk assessments provide current risk ratings for a variety of strategies that help staff manage and support the children and their placement plan.
+We encourage the children to contribute to their Behaviour